Usage guide

 # The corrected matrix is now in adata.layers["cycombine_corrected"]

-Under the hood this is equivalent to running three steps by hand:
+This call is equivalent to running three steps explicitly:

-Use the modular form when you want to swap components (e.g. try norm_method="rank"), reuse an existing clustering, or inspect the intermediate state.
+Use the modular form to change components (for example, norm_method="rank"), reuse an existing clustering, or inspect the intermediate state.

 Loading data